Koagel Periode - Was es bedeutet, wenn dein Blut ins stocken gerät

 Have you ever noticed small clots of blood in your Schlüppi while you're menstruating?
 Don't worry, that was a clot.
 Here you can now read everything about Koagel period.

-Period explained in all colors Reading Clot Period - What It Means When Your Blood Runs to Stagnation 5 minutes Next Instructions: Inserting a tampon for the first time
+Period explained in all colors Reading Clot Period - What it means when your blood gets stagnant 5 minutes Next Instructions: Inserting a tampon for the first time

-Koagel please what ??!
-That's right: KOAGEL.
-This is not a new toothpaste brand.
-We will inform you more about our self-declared favorite topic.
+Koagel, what ??!
+You heard correctly: KOAGEL.
+This is not a new brand of toothpaste.
+We will tell you more about our self-proclaimed favorite topic.

-Nevertheless, a little theoretical introduction, so none of you can claim that we just made it up.
+Nevertheless, a little theoretical introduction so that none of you can claim that we just made this up.

 Summary

-Many of you have probably already spotted a clot in your underpants.
+Many of you have probably seen a clot in your underwear.

-A clot is a blood bubble made up of red blood cells.
+A clot is a blood blister made up of red blood cells.

 Table of contents